michcio15/SCP-SL-Plugin-Making-Tips/Mirror/HowToReadDecompiledNetoworkBehaviour.md

     }
 }
 ```
-Right now we don't about the comments.
 Now let's take a look at the code decompiled by dnSpy:
 ```cs
 using System;
 using System.Runtime.CompilerServices;